 Dogs usually tolerate zucchini well.
 However, feeding your dog a large amount of anything can lead to digestive upset, and it is always a good idea to observe your dog any time you offer a new food item.

-Large pieces of zucchini can pose a choking hazard for dogs.
-You can avoid this by chopping zucchini up into small pieces, or steaming it for dogs that have difficulty chewing.
+Large pieces of zucchini can pose a choking hazard.
+You can avoid this by chopping zucchini up into small pieces, or steaming it for pups that have difficulty chewing.
 Feeding an entire zucchini to a dog is not advisable.

 Can Dogs Eat Cooked Zucchini and Other Zucchini Products?